The Vancouver Learning Centre

 Continue to Giftedness

-3. Challenge level teaching in areas of strength
+3. Challenge-level instruction in specialized areas of student strength

 Parents Advisory